willmillar/willmillar.github.io/_posts/2013-06-25-aea-mike-monteiro.md

 ---
 layout: post
+category: blog
 title: "Notes: &ldquo;What Clients Don&rsquo;t Know and Why It&rsquo;s Your Fault&rdquo; with Mike Monteiro"
 permalink: aea-monteiro
-category: blog
 ---

 Mike Monteiro of Mule Design and ["Fuck You Pay Me"](https://www.youtube.com/watch?v=jVkLVRt6c1U) on the role of designers and empathy for our clients:

 > "[As a designer] you're going to spend 90% of your time convincing people that the shit you thought of in the shower is right."

-*From his talk "What Client's Don't Know and Why It's Your Fault" at An Event Apart Boston 2013*
+ <p class="byline">From his talk "What Client's Don't Know and Why It's Your Fault" at An Event Apart Boston 2013</p>

 <!--more-->